jrpool/rallytree/README.md

 This feature ensures that each user story, task, and test case in a tree has the desired owner.
 You can choose whether to become the new owner or instead to specify another user as the new owner.

 ## Scheduling
-This feature assigns a release, an iteration, and optionally a schedule state to each eligible user story (i.e. each user story that has no child user stories).
+This feature assigns a release, an iteration, and optionally a Defined schedule state to each eligible user story (i.e. each user story that has no child user stories).

 ## Task creation
 This feature adds tasks to each of a tree&rsquo;s user stories that have no child user stories.
 You can choose how many tasks to add to each user story and give a name to each task.